pdt-pa-rho/phi-delt-website/README.md

 - When adding brothers, update the **Access** sheet rather than hardcoding emails.
 - For new Sheet-driven pages, follow existing patterns in `src/helpers/` and `src/app/api/`.

-Questions about access or data sources: contact the chapter’s web chair or exec board.
+Questions about access or data sources: contact the chapter’s memdev.